laupas/LauPas.Common/Readme.md

 # LauPas.Common
 Contains a Starter for an IOC Container and a simple ConfigService

-# LauPas.BuildExtensions
-Contains some helpers for build scripts

 ## Starter
 ```
 static void Main(string[] args)